kineticstoolkit/kineticstoolkit_doc/src/python_functions_keywords_defaults.md

 # Arguments and default values

-## List of arguments
+## Positional arguments

-Up to now, we called functions using a list of arguments: each argument was assigned using its order.
+Up to now, we called functions using an ordered list of arguments: each argument was assigned using its position.
 For instance, in this function:

 ```{code-cell} ipython3
 def print_full_name(first_name, last_name):